chrisnoonan98675/site/xl-deploy/concept/xl-deploy-oidc-authentication.markdown

 1. OpenID Connect provider and XL Deploy instances should be time synchronized (for example on NTP).

 ## Login as an Internal User
-The plugin offers a seamless user experience by automatically redirecting an unathenticated user to the Identity Provider's login page.
+The plugin offers a seamless user experience by automatically redirecting an unauthenticated user to the Identity Provider's login page.
 This does not allow you to sign in directly as an Internal User.
 If you want to sign in as an Internal User, you can browse directly to `xl-deploy.example.com/login`.

-**Note**: The `xl-deploy.example.com/login` page is also an entry point when a local account has an identical username with another user from your Identity Provider.
-The user is automatically redirected to the page with a corresponding message.

 ## Integration with Keycloak Identity provider